Publications

 abstract = {Embedded Systems Week (ESWEEK) is the premier event covering all aspects of hardware and software design for intelligent and connected computing systems.
 By bringing together three leading conferences [the International Conference on Compilers, Architecture, and Synthesis for Embedded Systems (CASES); the International Conference on Hardware/Software Codesign and System Synthesis (CODES+ISSS); and the International Conference on Embedded Software (EMSOFT)] and a variety of symposia, hot-topic workshops, tutorials, and education classes, ESWEEK presents to the attendees a wide range of topics unveiling state-of-the-art embedded software, embedded architectures, and embedded system designs.},

-keywords = {Accelerated Computing, CPS, Efficient Embedded Computing, Error Resilience, Machine Learning Accelerators, Real-Time Systems},
+keywords = {Cyber Physical and IoT Systems, Efficient Embedded Computing, Machine Learning Accelerator Design, Real-Time Systems, Reliability},

 pubstate = {published},